 How to report errors or to comment on this handbook

 The editors of this handbook are very interested to know how well it meets your needs, as well as how it might be improved.
 While we take pains to deliver the most accurate information available and we proofread the text extensively, errors do occur.
 We welcome all relevant comments and suggestions.
-Please send these to email@example.com.
-It would be helpful if you include “PNW Insect Handbook” in the first part of the subject line.
+Please send these to the editor of the 2021 edition of the Handbook, Dr. Navneet Kaur at firstname.lastname@example.org..
+It would be helpful to include “PNW Insect Handbook” in the subject line.